vercel-support/johnny.sh/content/blog/you-might-not-need-gatsby.md

 The answer is prerendering.

-So, once again, I went down the [prerendering](https://prerender.johnny.sh/) rabbit hole, my old nemesis.
+Once again, I went down the [prerendering](https://prerender.johnny.sh/) rabbit hole, my old nemesis.
 I think of prerendering as a life hack -- turn your client rendered app into a static site, for free.
 Again, gross oversimplification.

 This time, I came back from the rabbit hole with [react-snap](https://github.com/stereobooster/react-snap).
 In my experience, this library works a lot better than the popular [prerender-spa-plugin](https://github.com/chrisvfritz/prerender-spa-plugin).
 It also doesn't rely on Webpack, and supports inline critical css!

 ### Offline Support

-Do you really need `gatsby-plugin-offline` to make your site work offline?
-Instead of learning it "the Gatsby way", you can instead spend that cognitive investment in vanilla Service Worker API, and get something more configurable.
+Do you _really_ need `gatsby-plugin-offline` to make your site work offline?
+Instead of learning it "the Gatsby way", you can instead spend that cognitive investment on the vanilla Service Worker API, and get something more configurable.
 You also get universally applicable knowledge this way, not Gatsby specific knowledge.

 The configuration and usage is equally complex as setting up offline support for Gatsby, in my experience.
 Check the [MDN Docs on Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).